britram/rains-prototype/draft-trammell-rains-protocol.md

 given subject-object mapping.
 It consists of the following information
 elements:

-- Context: The context(s) in which assertions answering the query will be accepted; see {{context-in-queries}} below.
+- Context: the context(s) in which assertions answering the query will be accepted; see {{context-in-queries}} below.
 - Qualified-Subject: the name about which the query is made.
 The subject name in a query must be fully-qualified.
 - Types: a set of assertion types the querier is interested in.